ebruchez/ebruchez.github.io/_posts/2023-10-04-televideo-800a-terminal.md

 ---

 [^reverse-engineering]: It appears that Pat Finnegan managed to reverse-engineer the protocol and load an OS on similar TeleVideo machines.
-However, this work doesn't appear to be public work at this point.
-See [TeleVideo: Systems No One Cares About, Brought Into the 21st Century \| Vcfmw 2019](https://www.youtube.com/watch?v=B10NwXpaD9I) and [TeleVideo Rises Again: Recreating a Lost Machine \| Vcfmw 16 (2021)](https://www.youtube.com/watch?v=VWIJK9K2a-o).
+See this videos [TeleVideo: Systems No One Cares About, Brought Into the 21st Century \| Vcfmw 2019](https://www.youtube.com/watch?v=B10NwXpaD9I) and [TeleVideo Rises Again: Recreating a Lost Machine \| Vcfmw 16 (2021)](https://www.youtube.com/watch?v=VWIJK9K2a-o), as well as the following blow posts: [TeleVideo Systems Part V - MmmOST Introduction](https://worldofvax.blogspot.com/2019/04/televideo-systems-part-v-mmmost.html?m=1), [TeleVideo Systems Part VI - MmmOST Protocols](https://worldofvax.blogspot.com/2019/04/televideo-systems-part-vi-mmmost.html?m=1), and [TeleVideo Systems Part VII - Almmmost replacement for MmmOST](https://worldofvax.blogspot.com/2019/04/televideo-systems-part-vii-almmmost.html?m=1).

+[^rs422-clock]: [This article](https://worldofvax.blogspot.com/2019/04/televideo-systems-part-vi-mmmost.html?m=1) seems to indicate that the transmit clock is 800 KHz.